taborcamyut/MadSnake/README.md

 There's sugar (white in blue circles) which will speed you up or slow you down (sugar high / sugar crash), and also portals (purple lines).
 Have fun with those.

-Please ignore the lemons (yellow circles).
-They don't do anything.
-Or do they?... no they don't.
+The yellow circles don't do anything.